 2. Mineral resource estimates for the Morococha mine were prepared under the supervision of, or were reviewed by, Michael Steinmann, P.Geo., and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.

-3. Tonnes are shown for 92.2% of the Morococha property.
-Through our subsidiary Pan American Peru, we have a 92.2% voting interest in the Morococha property.
+3. Tonnes are shown for 92.3% of the Morococha property.

 Mineral reserve estimates are based on a number of assumptions that include metallurgical, taxation and economic parameters.
 Increasing costs or increasing taxation could have a negative impact on the estimation of mineral reserves.
 There are currently no known factors that may have a material negative impact on the estimate of mineral reserves or mineral resources.